 Invest on behalf of your children

-This year has seen the first maturities of Child Trust Funds.
-You may remember these were introduced by the government 18 years ago.
+2021 saw the first maturities of Child Trust Funds.
+You may remember these were introduced by the government 20 years ago.
 Vouchers were provided for children born between 1st September 2002 and 2nd January 2011.

 For children born after 2nd January 2011, Junior ISAs are available now, albeit without a boost from the government.
 This can be a good option to build up a tax free lump sum for your kids reaching age 18.
 Read more about Junior ISAs in my article here.